TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 ### Method 3: Credibility
-Sources will be selected randomly, and then a true:false ratio to use to sample the associated post will be calculated from the credibility of the source.
-The relationship between the source's credibility and the true post percentage to be used is a linear relationship that can be defined under **Credibility Settings** below.
+Sources will be selected randomly, and then a true:false ratio used to sample the associated post will be calculated from the credibility of the source.
+The relationship between the source's credibility and the true-post percentage to be used is a linear relationship that can be defined under **Credibility Settings** below.

 The linear relationship is defined by defining the two